ucbds-infra/otter-grader/docs/otter_assign/r_notebook_format.rst

     ```

 This cell is removed from both output notebooks.
 Any unspecified keys will keep their default
 values.
-For more information about many of these arguments, see :ref:`Usage and Output
+For more information about many of these arguments, see :ref:`otter_assign_usage`.
+The YAML
-<otter_assign_usage>`.
-The YAML block below lists all configurations **supported with R** and their
+block below lists all configurations **supported with R** and their
 defaults.
 Any keys that appear in the Python section but not below will be ignored when using Otter
 Assign with R.